vzhang90/Kickstarter_Analysis/README.md

 2. Campaign outcomes sorted descending order so "successful" is first
 3. Line chart created showing number of successful, failed, or canceled projects by months

-*Difficulties encountered with analyzing Louise's requested data may be challenging in the conversion of the Unix Timestampes in columns Deadline and Launched_at columns in Sheet1 to a readable format
+*Difficulties encountered with analyzing Louise's requested data may be challenging in the conversion of the Unix Timestampes in columns Deadline and Launched_at columns in Sheet1 to a readable format*
-    - Years() function in new column from data extracted from "Data Created Conversion" Column*
+    - Years() function in new column from data extracted from "Data Created Conversion" Column
+        - Unix timestampe

 ---
 ***The Outcomes vs Goals*** line chart showing the outcomes based on pledge goals: